AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

  - my friend Harshit for his guidance and support during the project

- - my classmates Adam and Jacob for the valuable feedback
+ - my classmates Adam and Jacob for their valuable feedback

  - my husband Gniewomir for his incredible support since the beginning of the course.